SlashDB/angular-slashdb/README.md

 **[Back to top](#table-of-contents)**

 #### setWithCredentials
-Sets flag determinating what method of authentication should be used.
+Sets flag determining what method of authentication should be used.
 * true - angular-shashdb will use cookie based authentication
 * false - user API keys will be used